Simple & Practical

 In Better Bio Writing sessions, we come together small group settings to learn the foundation of bio writing.
 We focus on techniques for refining bios depending on their purpose and intended reader.
 The group component allows participants to see the process in action, and learn from each others’ questions while working on their own bios.

 We won’t start with blank slates, so if you do not have a bio, this session won’t be a good fit for you.
 If you do have one, but it’s outdated, inauthentic, or just plain boring, a Better Bio Writing Session will help you close that gap between you and your target clients.
-Get more details.
+Get a free jump-start.